eldelto/project-ikaros/README.md

     -   [ ] Controls multiple actuators

-<a id="org552f3e9"></a>
+<a id="orgceefcca"></a>

+### Tower

+For simplicities sake is has been decided to move most backend logic into a single deployable unit dubbed `Tower`.
+Refer to the sub-components for further details.

-### Data Viewer
+1. Data Analyzer

-The data viewer is a web application that visualises sensor data (live or stored).
+    The data analyzer is a web application that visualises sensor data (live or stored).

     1. Features

         -   [ ] Displays live data received from the Message Broker via an auto-scrolling line graph
         -   [ ] Displays historical data received from its own backend or the broker? **TBD**

     2. TODO Return 404 if a template could not be found

     3. TODO Choose a licence

+2. Message Broker

+    A pub/sub message broker that handles message fan out and ties the different componenets together.

+    1. Features

+        -   [ ] Handle basic message fan out
+        -   [ ] Require authentication for message posting
+        -   [ ] Require authentication for message reading

+3. Data Ingestor

+    A server application that connects to the Message Broker, ingests incoming messages and forwards them to the Data Store for persistent storage.

+    1. Features

+        -   [ ] Connect to the Message Broker and receive messages from a configurable topic
+        -   [ ] Manage the Data Store schema via automatically applied migrations
+        -   [ ] Persist messages in the Data Store

-<a id="org41a5a7b"></a>
+<a id="org2c08429"></a>

 ### Random Data Generator